SickanEkman/Philosophy-I/Kunskapsteori och vetenskapsfilosofi/Pritchard/Chapter2.md

 One way of thinking about if knowledge is worth something or not is that *all other things being equal*, knowledge (ie true beliefs) enable us to fulfil our goals.
 This sort of value that focuses on something being useful for further gain is called **instrumental value**.
 Knowledge generally has instrumental value.
 Not always though.
 Consider these examples:

 - If I know what time my meeting starts - I'll be on time for this meeting.
-- If I knew about my actual lack of real developer skills when I looked fo my first job - would I have been brave anough to apply?
+- If I knew about my actual lack of real developer skills when I looked fo my first job - would I have been brave enough to apply?

-True belief *generally* has instumental value.
+True belief *generally* has instrumental value.
 Not always.

 True beliefs sometimes revolves around something trivial (knowing how many grains of sand there are on this beach, after counting everyone), in which case it is not clear why we should value such true beliefs at all.
 You could even argue this kind of true believes are worse than they are good, since the process of getting there takes up resources I could use for something more important.

 A conclusion of the above is that some true beliefs are instrumentally valuable, but not all.
-The value of knowledge can, because of this, not solely rely upon the fact that it entails truth and true beliefs have instumental value.
+The value of knowledge can, because of this, not solely rely upon the fact that it entails truth and true beliefs have instrumental value.

-What if we decide that "knowledge == true beleifs that has instrumental value"?
+What if we decide that "knowledge == true beliefs that has instrumental value"?
 Well that's just dumb.
 The sand counter knows how many grains of sand there is (after counting them), we can't really argue that.

 Also, if we use true belief as a way of proving knowledge is valuable, that would be to entail that knowledge is no more valuable than mere true belief.
 If that were the case, why would we even value knowledge more than mere true belief?